 Dharma Rain has run a nationally recognized children’s program and summer camp for over 30 years.
-Gyokuko Carlson, Abbot of Dharma Rain, has long envisioned a preschool as part of the children’s programs.
+Gyokuko Carlson, Abbot Emeritus of Dharma Rain, has long envisioned a preschool as part of the children’s programs.
 That vision is now being realized.

 Living With Nature on Siskiyou Square

-Frog Song is located on Dharma Rain’s new property- 14 acres between 82nd Ave NE and Rocky Butte- which is being transformed into a space for spiritual practice, community connection and native habitat.
+Frog Song is located on Dharma Rain’s property- 14 acres between 82nd Ave NE and Rocky Butte- which is being transformed into a space for spiritual practice, community connection and native habitat.
 The property includes a pond, seasonal waterfall and streams, (yes, there are lots of frogs!), ravine, orchard, vegetable beds and areas offering natural habitat for a multitude of creatures.

 The site functions as a living campus for area schools to study conservation and ecology and to conduct field research.
 This natural environment allows children to develop a personal relationship with the natural world, offering endless opportunities for exploration and discovery, real-life lessons in taking care of our earth.